 A man came to [Joseph] and asked him if he would go about three miles and heal two of his small children, who were twins, about three months old, and were sick nigh unto death.
 He was a man of the world, he had never heard a sermon preached by a Latter-day Saint.
 Joseph said he could not go, but he would send a man.
 After hesitating a moment, he turned to me and said, “You go with this man and heal his children,” at the same time giving me a red silk handkerchief, and said, “After you lay hands upon them, wipe their faces with it, and they shall be healed; and as long as you will keep that handkerchief, it shall ever remain as a league between you and me.”
 I went and did as I was commanded, and the children were healed.

 Even with the miraculous healings, the plague of Malaria did not dissipate that day.
-The Saints still had to struggle with the disease until it got colder, the mosquitoes died off and the swamp was drained.
-Sometimes we wish to see everything end it and neat little lesson, but life seems to be more complicated than this.
-The Lords miracles were there, and they were truly amazing, and people still struggled, both are real outcomes of that summer.
+The Saints still had to struggle with the disease until the seasons changed and the weather got colder, the mosquitoes died off and the swamp was drained.
+Sometimes we wish to see everything end in neat little lesson, but life is more complicated.
+The Lords miracles were there, they were amazing, and people still struggled.
+Both are outcomes of that difficult summer for the new members of The Church of Jesus Christ of Latter-day Saints.

 Every person chooses where to focus their sights.
-It is where we focus our attentions that make the difference in our lives.
-I choose to see the Miracles of the Lord that day, and hopefully every day.
-The challenges of Malaria and sickness were not over for the Saints, but lessons were learned from this difficult experience and miracles were seen, and they are pretty darn awesome!
+Where we focus our attentions, makes the difference in our lives.
+Choosing to see the Miracles of the Lord that day, and every day will change the course of our lives.
+The challenges of Malaria and sickness were not over for the Saints on the first day, but lessons were learned from this difficult experience and miracles were seen.

 References: